alexverboon/Hunting-Queries-Detection-Rules/Defender For Endpoint/MDE-DeviceRename.md

 ### Description

-Use the below query to identify Windows devices that have been renamed
+Use the below queries to identify Windows devices that have been renamed

 #### References